ryu-ryuk/MIUI-System-Optimisation/README.md

 ### Pros:
 • Maintains consistent UI effects like blur and animations.

+• If you are sharing your location with your friends or family, this will disable the Privacy indicator in status bar.

 ### Cons:
 • Disabling can cause visual glitches and less polished UI.